BonsonW/slow5curl/README.md

 For the documentation of the C API visit [here](https://hasindu2008.github.io/slow5lib/slow5_api/slow5.html) and for the Python API visit [here](https://hasindu2008.github.io/slow5lib/pyslow5_api/pyslow5.html).

 ### Examples

+Examples are provided under [examples](https://github.com/hasindu2008/slow5lib/tree/master/examples).
+- *get_multi_read.c* demonstrates how to fetch a list of reads from a remote blow5 file.
+- *get_single_read.c* demonstrates how to fetch a singlefrom a remote blow5 file.

 ## Notes